shannaniggans/Fancy-Forensics-Website/content/docs/shanna-daly/as-seen-on.md

     Jessica interviews Shanna Daly about the latest trends in DFIR and explores Shanna's journey to becoming a leading expert in the field.
     [Listen Here](https://www.youtube.com/live/LsJARwXDDR4?si=gOaZt86dCOwYWvv_)

+## 2019

+### BSides New Orleans
+*October 26, 2019*
+* **(Presentation) Threat modelling in the land down under**

+    Australia is (in)famous for its dangerous flora and fauna, most notably deadly spiders, snakes and jellyfish.
+We continually have to look at potential threats and assess our risk of basic things like venturing outside.
+This talk looks to help turn threat modelling exercises into something relatable, fun and educational.
+Too often security education is delivered in a dry format that is difficult for non security folks to digest, so let’s look at fun ways to turn that around!

 ## 2016